7 Easter Hosting Tips for First-Time Homeowners

 • Provide markers, stickers, watercolors, and other supplies.

-• Use an old tablecloth or butcher paper to protect surfaces.
+• Use a plastic tablecloth or butcher paper to protect surfaces.

 • Let guests take home their creations as favors.